stanislavsavolainen/Electronics1/README.md

 Project 2 : Logic gates

--> "or_gate.png" picture show closed diagram of OR gate logic using sn7432n chip.
+1. Project 2 folder "or_gate.png" picture show closed diagram of OR gate logic using sn7432n chip.

 ![Alt text](Project2/or_gate.png?)

--> "and_gate.png" picture show closed diagram of AND gate logic using sn74hct08 chip.
+2. Project 2 folder "and_gate.png" picture show closed diagram of AND gate logic using sn74hct08 chip.

 ![Alt text](Project2/and_gate.png?)

--> "and_gate.png" picture show closed diagram of NOT gate logic using 74hct04n(philips) chip, NOT GATE also means inverter / hex inverted chip.
+3. Project 2 folder "not_gate.png" picture show closed diagram of NOT gate logic using 74hct04n(philips) chip, NOT GATE also means inverter / hex inverter chip.

 ![Alt text](Project2/not_gate.png?)

--> when check this diagram you can be confused about how switches works in practical way.
+Info : when check this diagram you can be confused about how switches works in practical way.
 That in "OR"- and "AND"-gates switch present 1 in truth table as open ( not electricity flow) and 0 means there is electricty, but led ( light emitting diode ) present oposite logic, where 0 means that led is off and 1 means there is light in led.